Service and Support

 We are committed to providing you with quality care.
 Assistance is available for anyone, regardless of race, gender, religion, sexual orientation, disability, or ethnicity.
 Staff members are dedicated to providing you with the best possible services and are sensitive to diverse issues such as: test anxiety, self esteem, eating disorders, body image, family, depression, motivational problems, relationship matters, sexual identity, social confidence, cultural adjustment, and other personal stressors.

 A High Commitment to Protect Privacy.
 Information shared with a counselor will be confidential.
 At Robert Morris University, your CONFIDENTIALITY is of the highest priority.

-Complete the form below or contact your Student Advisor or Mary Beth Hedmark at email@example.com.
+CLICK HERE to complete a Counseling Request Form or contact your Student Advisor or Angela Jordan at email@example.com.
 Feel free to visit the Office of Student Affairs, Chicago Campus, Suite 700, or call 312.935.2020.